-In any case, such homes remain a popular segment of the Sedona Real Estate Market.
-An interesting anomaly is that, currently, the active inventory of the Condo/Townhome Sector is about 12% of Single Family Residences, yet its closed sales are roughly 25 percent of SFR’s.
-They sell well because they make ideal, affordable, low maintenance, turn-key second homes for the part-time residents, investors, and first-time home buyers as well as retirees.
-The one caveat is: be sure to take Home Owners Association fees into account and find out what they cover.
+Be that as it may, such homes remain a popular segment of the Sedona real estate market.
+An interesting anomaly is that, historically, the number of Condo/Townhome listings is only about 12% that of Single-Family Residence inventory, yet the sector’s closed sales are roughly 25 percent of SFR’s.
+They sell well because they make ideal, affordable, low maintenance, turn-key second homes for the part-time residents, investors, and for first-time home buyers as well as retirees.
+One caveat: be sure to take Homeowners Association fees into account.
+Find out what they cover.
 They can range from $75 per month to well over $500.
-The higher fees generally come with such amenities as clubhouses, pools, tennis courts, and privacy gates.
+The higher fees generally come with such amenities as clubhouses, pools, tennis courts, entry gates, and private roads.
 Some cover the cost of extensive exterior maintenance and insurance, others just common area landscaping.
-It’s a question of the sort of life-style you want or care to afford.
+It’s a question of the sort of lifestyle you want or care to afford.
 Of course, that also applies to whether or not living in a condo/townhome community is for you in the first place.
 In any case, they have demonstrated strong investment value and are worth serious consideration.

 |Date Jan-Dec||# SOLD||Size||$/ sq. ft||MRSP|